muffinmad/emacs-mini-frame/README.md

 ## Mini-frame size

-Users of Emacs 27 will benefits the most because of `resize-mini-frames` variable: mini-frame will be resized vertically to fit content.
+Users of Emacs 27 will benefit the most because of `resize-mini-frames` variable: mini-frame will be resized vertically to fit content.

 Users of Emacs 26 will need to configure frame height explicitly, e.g.: